 6.14 Dangling Reference to Heap [XYK]

 This vulnerability is not applicable to Python because Python does not use pointers.
-Specifically, Python only uses namespaces to access objects therefore when an object is deallocated, any reference to it causes an exception to be raised.
+Specifically, Python only uses namespaces to access objects therefore when an object is deallocated there are no names denoting the reclaimed object.

 6.15 Arithmetic Wrap-around Error [FIF]